upendrak/swc-stanford-20180329/sessions/shell.rst

 The greater than symbol, ``>``, tells the shell to redirect the command's output to a file instead of printing it to the screen.
 The shell will create the file if it doesn't exist, or overwrite the contents of that file if it does.
 (This is why there is no screen output: everything that wc would have printed has gone into the file ``lengths.txt`` instead.)

-We can now send the content of lengths.txt to the screen using cat lengths.txt. cat stands for "concatenate": it prints the contents of files one after another.
+We can now send the content of lengths.txt to the screen using ``cat lengths.txt``. cat stands for "concatenate": it prints the contents of files one after another.
 There's only one file in this case, so ``cat`` just shows us what it contains:

 .. code-block :: bash